MissStrong/ICD2O/Notes/Unit 2/Note 13 - Image Methods.md

 ![](../../Images/Image_Get.gif)

 The example below inverts the colours of all the pixels in the image by changing its RGB values to their inverses (255 minus the original number).
+There are two more image methods here: `loadPixels()` and `updatePixels()`.

 ```js
 function preload() {